rustfs/docs.rustfs.com/docs/installation/index.md

 # RustFS Introduction

-RustFS is a `high-performance`, `distributed` object storage system developed in Rust, leveraging the language's memory safety and performance.
+RustFS is a high-performance, distributed object storage system developed in Rust, leveraging the language's memory safety and performance.
 RustFS combines simplicity with efficiency, offering an open-source, free object storage solution suitable for private cloud deployments.
 It is fully compatible with the S3 protocol and released under the Apache 2.0 license.
 Built by a global community of engineers, RustFS serves as a commercially-friendly alternative to restrictive open-source storage products.

 RustFS is transitioning from commercial roots to a fully open-source model, aiming to democratize high-performance storage and enhance data security globally.

 ## 1. Supported CPUs and Operating Systems

-You can run RustFS on almost any CPU and operating system, including:
+RustFS runs on almost any CPU and operating system, including:
 - Linux
 - Unix
 - Windows
-- MacOS
+- macOS
 - FreeBSD
 - Docker
-- Even on edge gateways
+- Edge gateways

-You can run RustFS on all of these.
-CPU architecture support includes: X86, ARM, RISC-V, and many other CPU architectures.
+Supported CPU architectures include x86, ARM, RISC-V, and others.

 ## 2. RustFS Installation Modes